Ericcsr/ericcsr.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Chen Sirui Eric (陈思睿).
-A senior undergraduate student at the University of Hong Kong major in computer science.
-I am an enthusiast in Robotics and Physics simulation and physics based animation.
-I hope to use large scale differentiable physics simulation to empower a new generation of robot that can be test and verified safely.
-I am also focusing on how to solve complex control of both animated character and real robot from different source human demonstrations.
-In 2022, I was fortunate to participate UGVR internship at [The Movement Lab](https://tml.stanford.edu) under the supervision of Professor Karen Liu.
-I am contributing to [nimblephysics](https://nimblephysics.org) for some cool research projects.
-I will join Stanford@CS as PhD student in starting from Fall 2023
+A first year CS PhD student at Stanford.
+I am generally interested in design robot planning algorithms for contact-rich tasks such as dexterous manipulation.
+I am also focusing on how to solve complex control of both animated character and real robot combining different source human demonstrations as well as analytical modeling.
+In 2022, I was fortunate to participate UGVR internship at [The Movement Lab](https://tml.stanford.edu) and contributed to [nimblephysics](https://nimblephysics.org) for some cool research projects.
+Feel free to reach out for internship oppotunity or discussing research ideas.

 ![research goal](/images/goal.png)